Topics of studies vary. Studies are designed to examine

 - Compensation is based upon time, and activity.

 Read the Study Description for each study by "clicking" on the study name.

 - You may decide, at any time, to stop taking part in a study.

-- The researcher will explain what you will do doing, and you will have a chance to ask questions.
+- The researcher will explain to you what you will do doing, and you will have a chance to ask questions.

-- If you are participating in an online study, you will read a brief description of the study, and asked for your consent to participate.
+- If you are participating in an online study, you will read a brief description of the study, and then be asked for your consent to participate.

-At the end of the study, you will receive a Debriefing Document.
+At the end of the study, you may receive, or request a debriefing document.

 The Debriefing Document is a summary of the study, the hypotheses, a brief description of the measures used, and a reference for further reading on the topic.
 Questions about the study, a summary report on the research, if and when it is published, and the researcher's contact information, is provided in the debriefing document.